AutomatedArchitecture/sirenofshame-uwp/readme.md

 # Production Deploy

 The siren of shame PI app gets published onto an .ffu image that can be burned to an SD card.
-Generating an ffu image requires a separate machine and is somewhat involved.
-Burning an ffu image is pretty straightfoward, but requires a PC.
+Generating an ffu image involves some setup.
+Burning an ffu image is pretty straightfoward, but requires a PC (at present).

 ## Prerequisites

-* On a 2nd Machine:
-	* Install the Windows Assessment and Deployment Kit (ADK) and everything else listed here: [Get the tools needed to customize Windows IoT Core](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/set-up-your-pc-to-customize-iot-core)
+* Install the Windows Assessment and Deployment Kit (ADK), Windows Driver Kit (WDK), and everything else listed here: [Get the tools needed to customize Windows IoT Core](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/set-up-your-pc-to-customize-iot-core)
 * Clone the [sos-uwp-pi branch](https://github.com/AutomatedArchitecture/iot-adk-addonkit/tree/sos-uwp-pi) of AutomatedArchitecture/iot-adk-addonkit

 ## Export APPX

-1. Generate appx files via right click -> Store -> Create App Packages.
-Send to a USB Drive.
-Do for any/all of the following:
+1. For each UWP app generate appx files via right click -> Store -> Create App Packages.
+Send to `\iot-adk-addonkit\Source-arm\Packages\[package]\` for each of the following:
-	* SirenOfShame.Uwp.Ui
-    * SirenOfShame.Uwp.Background
-    * SirenOfShame.Uwp.MessageRelay
-1. Copy the appx and cer files from the USB Drive to appropriate places:
-    * `\Source-arm\Packages\Appx.SosUi\`
+	* SirenOfShame.Uwp.Ui -> `\Source-arm\Packages\Appx.SosUi\`
-    * `\Source-arm\Packages\Appx.SosBackground\`
+    * SirenOfShame.Uwp.Background -> `\Source-arm\Packages\Appx.SosBackground\`
-    * `\Source-arm\Packages\Appx.SosRelay\`
+    * SirenOfShame.Uwp.MessageRelay -> `\Source-arm\Packages\Appx.SosRelay\`
+2. Move output files up a directory as necessary

 ## Generate FFU